noahh40/noah40povis/README.md

 :dragon_face: Hi everyone!
 I am a Software Engineer with interests in blockchain, machine learning, and data.
 I currently work as SRE engineer at Polygon.

-In addition, I am also building on the Solana blockchain in my spare time!
-Checkout pixelpond.com
+In addition, I am also building on the Solana blockchain in my spare time on Solana!

 :calling: Please reach out if you want to discuss ideas, code, startups or you are interested in working with me.